andrastantos/anachron/docs/cpu/software.rst

 ~~~~~~~~~~~~~~~~~
 Scheduler handles are essentially obfuscated pointers.
 Since these pointers are mostly to structs, they are DWORD aligned, which is to say that the bottom-most two bits are guaranteed to be 0.
 These bottom two bits can be used to convey additional information.

-Either way, the pointers are XOR-ed for obfuscation purposes with a random value (the bottom two of which is guaranteed to be 0).
-The obfuscation code could be either a per-process or per-boot random value.
+Either way, the pointers are XOR-ed for obfuscation purposes with a random value (the bottom two of which are guaranteed to be 0).
+The obfuscation code could be a per-process or per-boot random value.

 APIs
 ~~~~

 SCHEDULER-mode APIs are all accessed by the `swi 6` instruction, with various functions differentiated by the 16-bit function code, stored after the `swi 6` instruction.
 This is - in this regard - very similar to system calls.

 The main difference is that system calls may or may not be implemented directly in SCHEDULER mode.
-SCHEDULER-mode APIs (by definition) are implemented
+SCHEDULER-mode APIs (by definition) are implemented in the scheduler.

+..
 CREATE_TASK
+..
 GET_RPC_TARGET_HANDLE